Celebrate Our Earth on Earth Day

 - "Earth Day" by the Bossy Frog Band, a musical look at nature

-Join the nonprofit conservation organization Nature Conservancy in raising awareness and money to protect important land and water sources.
-Host a picnic for the planet at your school or for your class!
+Join the nonprofit conservation organization Nature Conservancy and help raise awareness and money to protect important land and water sources.
+Take on a Nature Conservancy volunteer project in your area, or plan your own event, like a picnic for the planet at your school or for your class!

 Earth Day Crafts